Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that pending feedback notification modals appear for visitors when they have completed visits without submitted feedback.

+**Preconditions:**
+- A visit has been completed (status is 'completed')
+- No feedback has been submitted for the visit
+- Visitor user account exists and can be authenticated
+- Notification system is configured
+- Dashboard or Home page is accessible

 **Actions:**
 - Step 1: Complete a visit (status becomes 'completed')
 - Step 2: Verify feedback has not been submitted